armanilab/SAAVY/README.md

 * matplotlib >= 3.7.1
 * (Optional but highly recomended) cuda-toolkit = 11.8 (ONLY IF RUNNING NVIDIA GPU)

 6a.
-If using our example images and training data, run SAAVY viability analysis using:
+If using our example images and training data, or if **your samples are of cystic spheroid type**, run SAAVY viability analysis using:
 ```
 python predict.py --input "YOUR FOLDER HERE" --output "CREATE A FOLDER HERE" --model "torchFinal.pt"
 ```